ThatTilux/CCT-Harmonics-Optimizer/README.md

     ```sh
     ./bin/main
     ```
-3. Follow the prompts to select the correct JSON file and enter 0.1 (or higher) as the maximum absolute bn value.
+3. Follow the prompts to select the correct JSON file, select the bn optimizer and enter 0.1 (or higher) as the maximum absolute bn value.

 The program will terminate after a some minutes, providing the optimal parameters.

+## Optimizers

-## Optimizer
+### bn Optimizer

+**Objective**

+The goal of this optimizer is to adjust the custom harmonics so that the bn values for all harmonics are as near to 0 as possible.
+The main harmonic will always stay at 10,000.

+**Background**

+This optimizer considers custom harmonics with an 'amplitude' of 'constant' or 'linear'.
+For constant scaling functions, the 'constant' parameter will be optimized.
+For linear ones, the 'slope' paramater will be optimized.
-The optimizer leverages the almost-linear relationship between the scaling function of BX and the corresponding bn value of BX.
-The process is as follows:
+The relationship between the respective scaling function parameter of a custom harmonic and the bn value of that harmonic is almost linear, allowing for a fairly simple optimization.

+**Approach**

+One custom harmonic is optimized at a time.
+To get the bn value of this harmonic close to 0, this is the approach:

-1. The software performs harmonic calculations for at least two different values of the respective scaling function parameter (constant or slope).
+1. The optimizer performs harmonic calculations for at least two different values of the scaling function parameter (constant or slope).
 2. A linear regression is applied to extrapolate the optimal parameter value that results in a bn value of 0.
-3. The optimization is done iteratively in rounds since the relationship is not completely linear and changing the scaling function of one harmonic affects other harmonics.

-The optimizer continues to adjust parameters until the desired result is achieved.
-It only optimizes the bn values of those BX components that have a corresponding custom harmonic named BX (which should have X poles).
+In one round, all harmonics B1 to B10 are optimized once using this procedure.

+Since the relationship between the scaling function constant and the respective bn value is not perfectly linear and the custom harmonic with X poles does not only influence the harmonic BX but also the others, the optimizer runs multiple rounds.
+The optimizer will run these rounds until all harmonic bn values are below the user-specified margin.
+The default margin is 0.1.
+Caution is advised with lower values as runtime might explode.

+**Limitations**

+For some magnets, the optimal configuration (with all bn values 0) breaks the magnet (e.g., by increasing length of the magnet by a few orders of magnitude).
+In this case, the optimizer will try to approach the optimal solution as close as possible.
+This can be solved by changing the magnet model manually (aside from the scaling functions).

+In certain cases of this, the optimizer might not terminate as it continuously gets closer to the optimal solution, never reaching it.

+### Grid Search Optimizer

+**Objective**

+Similarly to the bn Optimizer, this optimizer also adjusts the custom harmonics to bring the bn values to 0.
+Additionally, it optimizes the custom harmonics to obtain Bn curves with a favourable shape.

+**Background**

+This optimizer requires all custom harmonics to have an 'amplitude' of 'linear.
+Both the 'offset' and 'slope' parameters of the scaling function will be optimized.
+Again, the relationship between these two paramaters and the respective bn value is almost linear.

+"Favourable" Bn curves are those that have a shape as constant as possible, indicating that the magnitude of the harmonic does not significantly change over the length.

+This is characterized numerically by fitting a linear function to the Bn curve and considering the slope of this fitted function.
+When this slope is near 0, the linear function is almost constant.
+This suggests that the Bn curve is somewhat constant, indicating that its shape is favourable.

+The relationship between the two scaling function parameters and the slope of this fitted function is also almost linear.

+**Approach**

+Similarly to the bn Optimizer, this optimizer considers a single harmonic at a time and performs several rounds of optimizing all harmonics to reach the optimal configuration.

+To optimize one harmonic, this is the approach:

+1. Run a grid search in the space of the two scaling function parameters, i.e., simulate the magnet with numerous different scaling function parameters for the harmonic to be optimized.
+2. In the 3D space of [offset, slope, bn value] and [offset, slope, slope of fitted function], fit a 2D plane to the data.
+This is possible since both relationships are almost linear.
+3. From these 2D planes, extract the linear function where the respective plane has a bn value / slope of fitted function of 0.
+4. Compute the intersection of these linear functions to extrapolate the optimal configuration.

+**Limitations**

+The limitations of the bn Optimizer apply here as well.

 ## Author